AdobeDocs/experience-manager-65.en/help/assets/interactive-videos.md

     * **[!UICONTROL Merge Segment]** - You can combine two adjacent segments (with or without product thumbnails assigned to them) into one segment.

-      On the timeline, tap two or more contiguous segments that you want to merge into one.
+      On the timeline, select two or more contiguous segments that you want to merge into one.
 There are no blue oval drag handles on the two selected segments in the screenshot below.

-      Tap **[!UICONTROL Merge Segment]** on the toolbar.
+      Select **[!UICONTROL Merge Segment]** on the toolbar.

    ![chlimage_1-134](assets/chlimage_1-134.png)